gnodipac886/MatebookXPro-hackintosh/README.md

 Mount EFI partition if not mounted already

 Clone the repository via terminal or download it and swap the CLOVER folder downloaded for the one in your EFI directory.

-**IMPORTANT** `BrcmFirmwareRepo.kext` is in `/CLOVER/kexts/Other` from this repository - make sure to move it to `/Library/Extensions`.
-These kexts will allow bluetooth to persist after a single reboot from Windows.

 ***Note if you have the i5 version, or any other configurations of the laptop sold exclusively in China***, you should:
 - For i5 models: you have to make a custom CPUFriendProvider for Power Management by following [this](https://github.com/stevezhengshiqi/one-key-cpufriend) guide: